Heli-skiing should be at the top of every skier's bucket list.

 A Snowcat takes you up the mountain on purpose-built snow roads or designated routes.
 They drop you off at the top of a slope for a guided descent through fresh snow and then pick you up at the bottom to move onto the next slope.

 Just like with Heli-skiing, you will have an early start when you go Cat-skiing.
 You'll be told about the order of the day by your guide before you jump into the machine.
 Avalanche safety is the most important thing when you are backcountry skiing.
-Therefore your guides will go through the essential details and check that you're confident using the avalanche safety equipment.
+Therefore your guides will go through the essential details.
+They will check that you're confident using the avalanche safety equipment.

 There is always an incredible feeling of excitement as you load your skis and snowboards onto the back of the cat.
 This excitement is enhanced as you are driven through the epic untracked backcountry snow.

-The Snowcat will drop you and your guide at the top of a mountain and, once it has crawled away, you'll be surrounded by nothing but beautiful mountains and untouched powder.
+The Snowcat will drop you and your guide at the top of a mountain.
+Once it has crawled away, you'll be surrounded by nothing but beautiful mountains and untouched powder.

 Once your guide has talked you through the best route to take for your descent, you are ready to go.
 You will usually ski in pairs; the first one to ski will pick a line and start floating through the freshest, lightest powder all the way to the bottom.